gsdyu/326_Lab2_SemaphoresAndSharedMem/README.md

 ## Initial Notes

 This file was reuploaded from the private repository of github classroom so original commits are not shown.
 Below is the original assignment description provided by the teacher.
 The code I developed are: game.c, barbarian.c, wizard.c, rogue.c, and game.mk.
+This repository can only be run in a linux environment (WSL works).
+To run, use the make file and run the output for game.c.

 ## Assignment Description